abdelmalekbelghomari/a-license-to-kill/README.md

 1. Compile the project using the `make` command.
 2. Run the executable with `./bin/spy_simulation`.

+### Documentation

+You can have access to the Web Documentation, generated using doxygen.

+To use read it :
+1. Go to the doc Folder
+2. Go to documentation Folder
+3. You can launch the shortcut on your default web browser

 ### Initialization

 - The simulation initialization takes approximately 2 seconds, mainly for setting up the map.